Interior Painting

 - Stepladder (industrial rated)

 Minimum 120kg load rating.
-Compliant with AS/NZS 1892.
+Designed to support compliance with AS 1892.1:2018 (portable ladders — performance and safety requirements; Australian-only).
 Inspect before each use.

 - Paint brushes (various sizes)